 Going through the security line can get overwhelming, even for adults, and trying to get through as quickly as possible is what everyone wants.

-It’s usually pretty fast-paced but kids may get overwhelmed easily with everything that is going on or they are unsure what to do.
+The experience is typically fast-paced, but kids may easily become overwhelmed with everything happening or unsure what to do.

 If you stay calm during the process, it will help them stay calm.
 This will help in avoiding any major meltdowns that can occur.